 Advertising and marketing agencies serve a specific purpose - to elevate the overall position of your company.
 Agencies can help increase brand awareness, drive new customers, and can even create innovative and highly effective customer retention programs.
 When these agency relationships are healthy, they can be highly profitable but when they sour, the time comes to fire your marketing agency and find new talent.

-The sad truth is the average client-agency relationship lasts only just over three years, and many agencies are under immense pressure to change the focus and structure of their businesses because their clients are bringing marketing in-house.
+The sad truth is the average client-agency relationship lasts about three-ish years, and many agencies are under immense pressure to change the focus and structure of their businesses because their clients are bringing marketing in-house.

 Just because your marketing agency is under pressure to adapt doesn’t mean that your business should suffer.
 If you are starting to feel that the relationship with your agency isn’t working for you or your company anymore, here’s how to know if it’s smart to make a change.

 The Tell-Tale Signs it's Time to Evaluate your Agency Relationship